sammmine/iSwift-Go-Cohort/README.md

 ### 3 - Data Search
 > A program that search a data field and returns the data.
 The program implements Struct, Slice, Map, Function, and CLI.

+### 4 - Goroutine
+> A program that loops datas while implementing Goroutine, Interface, and Mutex (Lock & Unlock).